Actipro/WPF-Controls/Documentation/topics/syntaxeditor/user-interface/adornment/adornment-layers.md

 The constructor accepts up to three parameters:

-- view - The view to which the manager will be attached.
+- `view` - The view to which the manager will be attached.
-- layerDefinition - The [AdornmentLayerDefinition](xref:@ActiproUIRoot.Controls.SyntaxEditor.Adornments.AdornmentLayerDefinition) that indicates the definition for the adornment layer to use.
+- `layerDefinition` - The [AdornmentLayerDefinition](xref:@ActiproUIRoot.Controls.SyntaxEditor.Adornments.AdornmentLayerDefinition) that indicates the definition for the adornment layer to use.
 The layer is available via the [AdornmentLayer](xref:@ActiproUIRoot.Controls.SyntaxEditor.Adornments.Implementation.AdornmentManagerBase`1.AdornmentLayer) property.
-- isForLanguage - Optional.
-When true, indicates that the manager is something installed by a syntax language and that if the view's document or its language are changed, the managers should auto-close itself.
+- `isForLanguage` - (Optional) When `true`, indicates that the manager is something installed by a syntax language and that if the view's document or its language are changed, the managers should auto-close themselves.
 Otherwise the manager will not close unless the view is closed or it is closed explicitly via the [Close](xref:@ActiproUIRoot.Controls.SyntaxEditor.Adornments.Implementation.AdornmentManagerBase`1.Close*) method.

 The [View](xref:@ActiproUIRoot.Controls.SyntaxEditor.Adornments.Implementation.AdornmentManagerBase`1.View) property provides access to the view that contains the adornment layer.
 The [AdornmentLayer](xref:@ActiproUIRoot.Controls.SyntaxEditor.Adornments.Implementation.AdornmentManagerBase`1.AdornmentLayer) property specifies the [IAdornmentLayer](xref:@ActiproUIRoot.Controls.SyntaxEditor.Adornments.IAdornmentLayer) that is used by this manager.